 A.) You may plug in your own headphones at any public computer.
 The library does not provide headphones, and the computers are not equipped with speakers.

-*In addition to the general-use computers, we have an express station which can be used for one 15-minute session: It is not connected to the Sign-Up Station (it is first come, first served) and is meant only for those needing one quick turn.
-It is connected to the same automated computer managing system as the other general-use computers: Therefore it does require a library card, and any time used on, and any pages printed from, this computer is counted on your library record in the same way.
+*In addition to the general-use computers, we have an Express Station which can be used for one 15-minute session: It is not connected to the Sign-Up Station (it is first come, first served) and is meant only for those needing one quick turn.
+It is connected to the same automated computer managing system as the other general-use computers; it requires a library card number to use, and any time used on and any printing done from this computer is counted on your library record in the same way.

 Our Reference Room also has a research computer dedicated to database use with access to JerseyClicks, EBSCOHost, HeritageQuest, and other research tools including a microfilm reader.
 The librarian is available for assistance with this machine.